-- controlling flooding by slowing the release of excess water downstream or through the soil, - cleansing water by filtering out sediment and pollutants,
+controlling flooding by slowing the release of excess water downstream or through the soil,

-- functioning as recharge areas for groundwater, - providing essential breeding, rearing, and feeding habitat for many species of wildlife.
+- cleansing water by filtering out sediment and pollutants, - functioning as recharge areas for groundwater, - providing essential breeding, rearing, and feeding habitat for many species of wildlife.

-The National Wetland Inventory identifies wetlands on this site.
-These wetlands include: Freshwater Emergent Wetlands with a wetlands classification code of PEMC.
-This indicates that the PEMC wetlands are Palustrine, Emergent, and Seasonally Flooded.
+The National Wetland Inventory identifies wetlands on or adjacent to this site.
+These wetlands include: (PFO1Ch: Freshwater Forested/Shrub Wetland).
 Although the NWI is very thorough, it is not a complete inventory of all possible wetlands.
 Other regulated wetlands may also be present.

 The KDSWCD recommends contacting the U.S. Army Corps of Engineers and the Kane County Division of Environmental and Water Resources before commencing any construction activities that may impact wet areas or floodplains.
-Please see the information on Regulatory Agencies (page 27) for wetland regulation information.
+Please see the information on Regulatory Agencies (page 29) for wetland regulation information.